Setsuko Thurlow: Anti-nuclear activism

 Setsuko Thurlow's activism began after March 1, 1954, after the explosion of the hydrogen bomb with the code name "Castle Bravo" in the Bikini Atoll in the Marshall Islands which had nuclear fallout that reached Japan.
 This American weapon was approximately 1,000 times more powerful than the one Setsuko had been victim of less than 10 years before.
 This event happened the first week she had arrived in the U.S., and she gave her opinion on it.
 She has described receiving threats and harassment during her years studying in the U.S. because of her continued criticism, to the point where she could not go to class anymore and had to live at the house of one of her professors.

 She is a member of Nihon Hidankyo, the Japanese confederation of A and H Bombs sufferers which formed in 1956, who fought for hibakushas' medical rights and social recognition.

 In 1974, profoundly worried by the fact that the public tended to forget and underestimate the devastating impacts of nuclear bombs, Thurlow started the foundation Hiroshima Nagasaki Relived.
 The organisation mobilised professors, artists, lawyers, and teachers to inform and raise public awareness of the consequences of nuclear weapons.

 She has since travelled to dozens of countries to testify as a hibakusha and raise awareness of the existential threat of nuclear weapons, in front of dignitaries such as Pope John Paul II, as well as students.
 She has several times been a crew member of on a Peace Boat, the Japanese NGO promoting nuclear disarmament.

 Thurlow has participated in several school presentations as a member of the project "Hibakusha stories" based in New York, to testify before all-together several thousands of students.
 She has been regularly invited to testify at universities, schools, nuclear and Japanese history centres and other public events.

 Thurlow is also an activist against the peaceful use of nuclear energy due to its existential dangers and has been particularly active as a critic with other hibakushas after the Fukushima humanitarian catastrophe.

+The 2020 documentary, The Vow from Hiroshima, directed by Susan Strickler, provides a biographical account of Thurlow's life, activism, and collaboration with second generation survivior Michie Takeuchi.